leonstel/leonstel.github.io/blogs/gmap3.md

 changed(prop){
     return this.changedObs.pipe(

-        // recall that the state param will be {current: ..., prev: ..}
+        // Recall that the state param will be {current: ..., prev: ..}
-        // the index param indicates how many this stream has been call like array[index];
+        // The index param indicates how many this stream has been call like array[index];
         switchMap((state, index) => {

-            // if the index is 0 it is the first stream, so return the current prop state from store if(index === 0) return of(state.current[prop]);
+            // If the index is 0 it is the first stream, so return the current prop state from store if(index === 0) return of(state.current[prop]);
             ...
         }